-On the 5th September at 8.30am at our London HQ, we’ll be hosting a breakfast briefing panel debate; examining the key findings from our upcoming ‘Braving the Backlash’ report.
+On the 5th September at 8.30am at our London HQ, we’ll be hosting a breakfast briefing panel debate; examining the key findings from our new ‘Braving the Backlash’ report.
 The discussion will look to delve deeper into the topic of hate speech online and look at what brands can do to successfully tackle negativity in their online communities and marketing campaigns.

 Matt Scarff, director of creative & experiences at ITV | co-chair of ITV Pride, Iain Walters, director of marketing at Pride in London, Kate Dale, head of campaign strategy (This Girl Can) at Sport England, Susie Hanlon, chief operating officer at The Mandy Network; and our head of editorial, Charlie Cottrell will offer attendees practical advice as to how brands can approach sensitive issues in their marketing, and properly manage hate speech and negativity online.